-- all processors are not within (or sourcing from within) the conflictaffected regions, or - 2. because all processors in (or sourcing from within) the conflict-affected regions are certified conflict-free for the declared metal(s), or all processors are exclusive recyclers/scrap.
+- all processors are not within (or sourcing from within) the conflictaffected regions, or - because all processors in (or sourcing from within) the conflict-affected regions are certified conflict-free for the declared metal(s), or all processors are exclusive recyclers/scrap.

-Uncertain: Supplier did not provide all necessary information and therefore their risk status could not be determined.
-The most common reason being the supplier declared 3TG in their products but did not provide any information on SOR.
+Uncertain: Supplier did not provide all the necessary information and therefore their risk status could not be determined.
+The most common reasons being the supplier declared 3TG in their products but did not provide any information on SOR, and supplier associated with non-certified smelter pending certification.

-High risk: Supplier has one or more SOR(s), while sourcing from Level 3 Countries, are not certified by RMAP.
+High risk: Supplier has one or more SOR(s), while sourcing from Level 3 Countries is not certified by RMAP.

-Note that SOR status is constantly changing and updated in the RMI database; SOR status in the figure is based on RMI data from December 2020.
+Note that SOR status is constantly changing and updated in the RMI database; SOR status in the figure is based on RMI data from December 2021